2025 IEEE Conference on Cognitive and Computational Aspects

 Apr 18: Tentative program announced.

-Mar 24: We are please to announce that Prof. Nicole Krämer (University of Duisburg-Essen, DE) will present a keynote address.
+Mar 24: We are pleased to announce that Prof. Nicole Krämer (University of Duisburg-Essen, DE) will present a keynote address.

 Mar 10: Prof. Hasan Ayaz (Drexel Univ., USA) will give a tutorial on Neuroergonomics for Situation Awareness.